 - Security awareness and cyber hygiene.
 Unfortunately, many companies have failed on this aspect, reluctant to spend dollars on training employees and establishing good habits.
 Now that employees are working remotely, the importance of both is undeniable.
 Expect these to include access management and security awareness.

-- Threat monitoring.
-While many current cyber criminals are leveraging the pandemic, it is likely some of the novel approaches hackers have attempted will stick around once the pandemic has passed.
-A greater percentage of the workforce may remain remote,so security will need to be more vigilant around threat monitoring and unauthorized access on networks.
+- Cyber threat monitoring.
+While many current cyber criminals are leveraging the pandemic, it is likely that some of the novel approaches hackers have attempted will stick around once the pandemic has passed.
+A greater percentage of the workforce may remain remote, so security will need to be more vigilant around threat monitoring and unauthorized access on networks.